mr-r0ot/HTML_rat/README.md

 1. Open Telegram and message **@BotFather**.
 2. Send `/newbot`, choose a name, and grab the bot token.
-3. Keep that token safeâ€”itâ€™s your key to the kingdom.
+3. Keep that token safe—it’s your key to the kingdom.

 ### Step 2: Configure HTML Rat